 Water Conservation has a few goals to ensure the resource for future generations.

-· Preservation - The amount of water used should not exceed what is available in that ecosystem.
+· Preservation - The amount of water used should not exceed what water supply and natural resources are available in that ecosystem.

 · Energy Conservation - The movement of water, e.g. water pumping, waste and treatment uses vast amounts of energy.
 In some areas of the world over 15% of the total electricity used is all geared to water management.